davedarko/GBPrinter/README.md

 GBPrinter
 =========
-This is based on the works and efforts of the guy(s) from furrtek.org and Miles Burton from milesburton.com
+This library for Arduino is based on the works and efforts of the guy(s) from furrtek.org and Miles Burton from milesburton.com

 See the references here:
 http://milesburton.com/Gameboy_Printer_with_Arduino